I’m sure you agree with me when I say this:

 Bottom line: The lower the minimum activation flow rate, the better.

 There’s nothing special and most of the manufacturers provide similar warranty terms.
 Just make sure you know how it works.

 There’s one exception though.
 It’s the Ecosmart.

-They provide a limited lifetime warranty, meaning that if the unit is installed by a professional and you register it in 30 days after the purchase, you’ll get lifetime warranty.
+They provide a limited lifetime warranty, meaning that if the unit is installed by a professional and you register it in 30 days after the purchase, you’ll get a lifetime warranty.
 Ecosmart will replace the parts if needed, or even replace the unit itself.

 You can save even more money if you apply for a rebate in your local utility.
-In case you didn’t know, you can get a rebate if you buy a certified energy efficient unit.
+In case you didn’t know, you can get a rebate if you buy a certified energy-efficient unit.